MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/hello-for-business/dual-enrollment.md

 The designed Windows Hello for Business configuration gives the `Key Admins` group read and write permissions to the `msDS-KeyCredentialsLink` attribute.
 You provided these permissions at root of the domain and use object inheritance to ensure the permissions apply to all users in the domain regardless of their location within the domain hierarchy.

 Active Directory Domain Services uses `AdminSDHolder` to secure privileged users and groups from unintentional modification by comparing and replacing the security on privileged users and groups to match those defined on the AdminSDHolder object on an hourly cycle.
-For Windows Hello for Business, your domain administrator account may receive the permissions but they will disappear from the user object unless you give the `AdminSDHolder` read and write permissions to the `msDS-KeyCredential` attribute.
+For Windows Hello for Business, your domain administrator account might receive the permissions but they disappear from the user object unless you give the `AdminSDHolder` read and write permissions to the `msDS-KeyCredential` attribute.

-Sign in to a domain controller or management workstation with access equivalent to *domain administrator*
+Sign in to a domain controller or management workstation with access equivalent to *domain administrator*.

 1. Type the following command to add the **allow** read and write property permissions for msDS-KeyCredentialLink attribute for the `Key Admins` group on the `AdminSDHolder` object